Fraud Blocker

 Related: Insurance For Your Small Business

+Yes!
 Professional Liability Insurance, also known as Massage Malpractice Insurance is required for all practicing RMTs.
-It helps cover you and your business in the cause where a slip-up or mistake is made.
+It helps cover you and your business in the case where a slip-up or mistake is made.

 Yes, all the same circumstances apply whether you’re working for a business or independently, from home or outside the house.